katyukha/openerp-proxy/README.rst

 Features
 ~~~~~~~~

+-  Use `odoo-rpc-client <https://github.com/katyukha/odoo-rpc-client>`__ under that hood, to get all its power
 -  *Python 3.3+* support
 -  You can call any public method on any OpenERP / Odoo object including:
    *read*, *search*, *write*, *unlink* and others